 Bishop v.
 Smith

-On July 18, 2014, the 10th Circuit Court of Appeals voted in favor of the freedom to marry in Oklahoma, upholding a lower court ruling that declared it unconstitutional for Oklahoma to deny the freedom to marry to same-sex couples.
+On September 29, 2014, the United States Supreme Court will have its first chance to consider hearing this federal marriage case seeking the freedom to marry in Oklahoma.
+The state of Oklahoma has filed petition seeking Supreme Court review of a July 18 ruling from the 10th Circuit Court of Appeals in favor of the freedom to marry, which upheld a lower court ruling that declared it unconstitutional for Oklahoma to deny the freedom to marry to same-sex couples.

 The case was brought by by the firm of Holladay & Chilton PLLC and Joseph T. Thai, on behalf of two same-sex couples.

 On November 3, 2004, private lawyers in Tulsa filed a federal lawsuit (formerly, Bishop v.
 United States) in the 10th Circuit on behalf of two same-sex couples seeking an injunction against the United States for enforcing the so-called Defense of Marriage Act and against Oklahoma for enforcing its laws restricting the freedom to marry to different-sex couples.
 The lead plaintiffs, Mary Bishop and Sharon Baldwin, hail from Tulsa and have been together for 17 years.
 Another couple, Gay Phillips and Susan Barton, are legally married in Canada and have a civil union in Vermont, are also listed as plaintiffs.

 On January 4, 2013, the anti-marriage Bipartisan Legal Advisory Group (BLAG), which had previously stepped in to defend the law, filed a "Notice of Legal Developments" in the case to urge the court to wait until the Supreme Court rule in Windsor v.
 United States and Hollingsworth v.
 Perry.
 The case was stayed until after a ruling is decided in Windsor.